ananavati/ironmq/README.md

         	}
         });

-  Note: the projects returned in the callback are project objects, on which you can make project API calls
+  Note: the projects returned in the callback are objects on which you can make API calls

 **List** tasks in a project: